Reproductive suppression: Pheromones

 The house mouse (Mus musculus) is territorial with a single dominant male marking its territorial boundary with urine while subordinate males do not urine mark.
 A female's rate of urine marking is elevated in response to a dominant male's urine marking, and his urine contains pheromones that accelerate her ovulation.
 The presence of a dominant adult male and his urine are crucial for young females to initiate puberty.
 Females isolated from males often do not experience puberty or have unstable ovulatory cycles.
 Contact with the urine of a dominant female signals a young prepubescent female to delay the onset of puberty.
 When housed with only an adult male, female mice reach puberty within 25 days, but puberty will not occur until 40–50 days if they are housed with adult females.
-Being grouped with other females suppresses the young female's serum LH and prolactin.
-Exposure to the male elevates their LH levels followed by increased serum estradiol.
+Being grouped with other females suppresses the young female's serum Luteinizing hormone and prolactin.
+Exposure to the male elevates their luteinizing hormone levels followed by increased serum estradiol.
 Female mice have a short ovulatory cycle when housed with males and a long cycle when housed with only other females.

 Queen pheromones are among the most important chemical messages regulating insect societies but are yet to be isolated. in natural colonies of the Saxon wasp, Dolichovespula saxonica, queens emit reliable chemical cues of their true fertility, but as the queen's signals decrease incidences of worker reproduction increases.
 In colonies of Bombus terrestris, the queen can control oogenesis and worker egg laying by regulating concentrations of juvenile hormone (JH) in workers.
 This is likely achieved through queen pheromones.

-Social self-inhibition hypothesis
+Social self-inhibition

-Game theory is employed to suggest that subordinates suppress their own reproduction to avoid the social cost imposed on them if they reproduce, including expulsion from the group and infanticide against their progeny by dominant breeding individuals.
+Game theory suggests that subordinates suppress their own reproduction to avoid the social cost imposed on them if they reproduce, including expulsion from the group and infanticide against their progeny by dominant breeding individuals.
 Forced dispersal from the group may be extremely dangerous, involving high levels of predation and difficulty finding food and sleeping sites.
 In the absence of stress or pheromones as a mechanism, a "self-inhibition" model was proposed that suggests subordinates can choose to inhibit their own reproduction in cooperatively breeding groups in order to remain flexible and share in the group's productivity.
 When group members are closely related, independent breeding opportunities are poor, and detection of mating and pregnancy is high, subordinates choose to suppress their own reproduction.

 The self-inhibition model has been applied to female common marmosets (Callithrix jacchus).
 When they are introduced into a new group, female marmosets are immediately subordinate, experience a drop in chrorionic gonadotrophin (CG) and within the first four days and stops ovulating.
 Subordinate female ovaries are smaller than dominants and secrete little estrogen.
 Older female marmosets are less subject to ovulatory self-restraint and the scent of an unfamiliar dominant female does not affect their ovulation.
 However, continued exposure to the dominant female may represent a social, rather than biological, cue that causes the subordinates to shut down their ovulation.